-- Determine appropriate ground anchoring locations where concrete exists or can be installed (no asphalt surfaces). - Consider locations where it will be easy to add future stations. - Determine optimum conduit layout to minimize linear conduit costs to multiple parking spaces.
-If possible, avoid or minimize trenching requirements, especially more costly trenching to run conduit under asphalt surfaces. - Evaluate existing electrical infrastructure to determine if the existing utility service and electrical panel capacity is sufficient.
+- Determine appropriate ground anchoring locations where concrete exists or can be installed (no asphalt surfaces). - Consider locations where it will be easy to add future stations. - Determine optimum conduit layout to minimise linear conduit costs to multiple parking spaces.
+If possible, avoid or minimise trenching requirements, especially more costly trenching to run conduit under asphalt surfaces. - Evaluate existing electrical infrastructure to determine if the existing utility service and electrical panel capacity is sufficient.
 Identify costs for any necessary upgrades and/or a new dedicated electrical panel.
-ChargePoint recommends using a certified electrician to evaluate available capacity and identify any upgrades that may be required. - If a dedicated EV electrical panel is required, choose a panel location in close proximity to the existing electrical supply. - Measure cellular signal levels to ensure adequate cellular coverage at the station installation location.
-To ensure adequate signal strength in underground or enclosed parking structures, cellular repeaters may be required. - ChargePoint recommends to avoid locations under trees where sap, pollen, or leaves would fall on the charging station and increase the station owner's site upkeep workload. - For stall parking, ChargePoint recommends using perpendicular parking stalls that allow a vehicle to enter either front-first or rear-first, to better accommodate the varied charge port locations on different EVs.
+ChargePoint recommends using a certified electrician to evaluate available capacity and identify any upgrades that may be required. - If a dedicated EV electrical panel is required, choose a panel location in close proximity to the existing electrical supply. - Measure mobile signal levels to ensure adequate mobile coverage at the station installation location.
+To ensure adequate signal strength in underground or enclosed parking structures, mobile repeaters may be required.
+For more information, see Mobile Connectivity (page 26). - ChargePoint recommends avoiding locations under trees where sap, pollen or leaves would fall on the charging station and increase the station owner's site upkeep workload.

+For stall parking, ChargePoint recommends using perpendicular parking stalls that allow a vehicle to enter either front-first or rear-first, to better accommodate the varied charge port locations on different EVs.
 Diagonal stall parking is not advised.

-Note: While ChargePoint tests charging stations with a majority of upcoming vehicles, ChargePoint cannot guarantee the port locations of future vehicles and cannot warrant the configurations proposed will work for all vehicles.
+Note: While ChargePoint tests charging stations with a majority of upcoming vehicles, ChargePoint cannot guarantee the port locations of future vehicles and cannot warrant that the configurations proposed will work for all vehicles.